-Outdoor play is important to a child’s development as it provides;
+Outdoor play is so important to a child’s development.
+It provides;

-Rich engagement of the five senses – seeing, hearing, touching, smelling and tasting.
-I have posted before about the importance of sensory stimulation to development and outdoor environments are wonderful for multisensory stimulation.
+2. Rich engagement of the five senses – seeing, hearing, touching, smelling and tasting.
+I have posted before about the importance of sensory stimulation to development and outdoor environments are wonderful for multi-sensory stimulation.

-Space for unstructured, imaginative play and I share the reasons why imaginative play is important in this previous post.
+4. Space for unstructured, imaginative play – you can see the reasons why imaginative play is important in this previous post.

 April is Get Outdoors Month at Childhood 101.
-The team will be sharing the best of their ideas, tips, links and experiences to inspire you to spend more time outdoors as a family.
-In fact, we would encourage you to make time to play outdoors everyday for the month of April.
+We would encourage you to make time to play outdoors everyday for the month of April.
 Will you join us?

 Outdoor playtime everyday for the month of April, regardless of the weather.